ColiZei/symfony-social-media/README.md

-# Simple Symfony Social Media
+# Simple Symfony Social Media Server

 ... for practicing Symfony and Symfony Api Platform

-This Repo should contain the same features as the [NestJS Version](https://github.com/ColiZei/nestjs-social-media)
+This Repo should contain the same features like the [NestJS Version](https://github.com/ColiZei/nestjs-social-media)

+Why two repositorys?

+I'd would like to imporove my Symfony and NestJS skills.
+You too?
+Feel free to join!

 # Contribute